nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/python-intro.md

 ## Python Modules

-Importing other modules in Python is very similar to how you did it in Browserify and React, using the `import` statement.
+Importing other modules in Python is very similar to how you did it JavaScript, using the `import` statement.

 ```py
 import http